hfinkel/lfort/docs/LibASTMatchers.rst

 The precondition to using the matchers is to understand how the AST for what you want to match looks like.
 The
-:doc:`Introduction to the Clang AST <IntroductionToTheClangAST>` teaches you how to dump a translation unit's AST into a human readable format.
+:doc:`Introduction to the LFort AST <IntroductionToTheLFortAST>` teaches you how to dump a translation unit's AST into a human readable format.

 ..
 FIXME: Introduce link to ASTMatchersTutorial.html